jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 Frederick Douglass was a true Jedi Master.
-His exceptional bravery, persistence, and intelligence helped to showcase humanity's endless potential.
+His exceptional bravery, persistence, and intelligence showcase humanity's endless potential.
 He became a protagonist who convinced extras to become player gods and upgrade their society's ruling philosophy against vile racism.
 His books were levers of power that changed the world.
-The big lesson we learn Stargazer is how to use majic to tell the difference between good and evil rules.
+He also helps us learn Stargazer to use majic to tell the difference between good and evil rules.

 Sophia taught Douglass to read.
 She wasn't told to.
 She did it because we love teaching our chosen tools, whether they're pen and paper, new apps, or how to tape drywall.
 It's as natural to spread our cyborgology, as it is for a species to propagate their biology.